-- 16. In statements by research institutes13 and NGO experts working with especially foreign women in Finland14 many shortcomings exist in at least the following thematic areas.
-These are examples: - · police often fails to register domestic violence when making house calls. - pre-trial investigation can take up to 2 years in cases of domestic violence. - no specific legislation exists against forced marriages, nor is it possible to annul such a marriage. - children who have experienced violence or sexual exploitation have difficulties in receiving immediate support services, including mental health services. - the number of shelters and low threshold services for people who have experienced domestic abuse or threat of abuse is not sufficient. - reasonable accommodation for disabled victims of domestic violence are not sufficiently organized or available. - there are serious shortcomings in the level of special expertise throughout Finland and the municipalities often are unaware of their duty to provide support services after a stay in a shelter.
-This puts especially foreign-born women in a vulnerable situation.
-Special services for women with foreign background are mainly organised by one service provider only and they encounter c.
+- 16. In statements by research institutes13 and NGO experts working with especially immigrant women in Finland14 many shortcomings exist in at least the following thematic areas.
+These are examples: - police often fails to register domestic violence when making house calls. - pre-trial investigation can take up to 2 years in cases of domestic violence. - no specific legislation exists against forced marriages, nor is it possible to annul such a marriage. - children who have experienced violence or sexual exploitation have difficulties in receiving immediate support services, including mental health services. - the number of shelters and low threshold services for people who have experienced domestic abuse or threat of abuse is not sufficient.
+The situation is even less satisfactory for immigrant women.
+Special services for immigrant women are mainly organised by one service provider only and they encounter c.
 700 women from 70 different countries annually.
-Their services are not sufficient in relation to the demand. - What steps has the Government taken to ensure the sufficient long-term resources for the overall implementation of the Istanbul Convention and especially for the services aimed at victims of the violence against women and domestic violence, including victims of minority (and minorities within a minority) origins, the geographical distribution of services and cultural/linguistic sensitiveness? - Are there plans to appoint an official national monitoring body responsible for the independent monitoring and supervision of activities to combat violence against women, and to report to Parliament once every parliamentary term on the progress and problem areas regarding implementation, in order to stimulate discussion in society about the topic? - What steps are taken to influence underreporting of violence against women and domestic violence, the recognition of victims, the low prosecution and conviction rates and the overly long duration of pre-trial investigation and trial? - Are there plans to include forced marriage, dissolution of such a marriage and "honour" related crimes as distinct crimes in the Penal Code?
+Their services are not sufficient in relation to the demand. - reasonable accommodation for disabled victims of domestic violence are not sufficiently organized or available. - there are serious shortcomings in the level of special expertise throughout Finland and the municipalities often are unaware of their duty to provide support services after a stay in a shelter.
+This puts especially immigrant women in a vulnerable situation. - What steps has the Government taken to ensure the sufficient long-term resources for the overall implementation of the Istanbul Convention and especially for the services aimed at victims of the violence against women and domestic violence, including victims of minority (and minorities within a minority) origins, the geographical distribution of services and cultural/linguistic sensitiveness? - Are there plans to appoint an official national monitoring body responsible for the independent monitoring and supervision of activities to combat violence against women, and to report to Parliament once every parliamentary term on the progress and problem areas regarding implementation, in order to stimulate discussion in society about the topic? - What steps are taken to influence underreporting of violence against women and domestic violence, the recognition of victims, the low prosecution and conviction rates and the overly long duration of pre-trial investigation and trial? - Are there plans to include forced marriage, dissolution of such a marriage and "honour" related crimes as distinct crimes in the Penal Code?